 What, in the end, replaces the passionate love for ephemeral “goods” is an intellectual love for an eternal, immutable good that we can fully and stably possess, God.
-The third kind of knowledge generates a love for its object, and in this love consists not joy, a passion, but blessedness itself.
-Taking his cue from Maimonides's view of human eudaimonia, Spinoza argues that the mind's intellectual love of God is our understanding of the universe, our virtue, our happiness, our well-being and our “salvation”.
-It is also our freedom and autonomy, as we approach the condition wherein what happens to us follows from our nature (as a determinate and determined mode of one of God's attributes) alone and not as a result of the ways external things affect us.
-Spinoza's “free person” is one who bears the gifts and losses of fortune with equanimity and does only those things that he believes to be “the most important in life”.
-He also, despite the fundamental egoism, engages in behavior toward others that is typically regarded as "ethical", even altruistic.
+The third kind of knowledge generates a love for its object, and in this love consists not a passionate joy but an active one, even blessedness itself.
+Taking his cue from Maimonides’s view of human eudaimonia, Spinoza argues that the mind’s intellectual love of God is our understanding of the universe, our virtue, our happiness, our well-being and our “salvation”.
+It is also our freedom and autonomy, as we approach the condition wherein what happens to us follows from our nature (as a determinate and determined mode of one of God’s attributes) alone and not as a result of the ways external things affect us.
+Spinoza’s “free person” is one who bears the gifts and losses of fortune with equanimity and does only those things that he believes to be “the most important in life”.
+He also, despite the fundamental egoism, engages in behavior toward others that is typically regarded as “ethical”, even altruistic.
 He takes care for the well-being and virtuous flourishing of other human beings.
 He does what he can through rational benevolence (as opposed to pity or some other passion) to insure that they, too, achieve relief from the disturbances of the passions through understanding, and thus that they become more like him (and therefore most useful to him).
+He does this not from altruistic motives but egoistic ones: he sees that it is in his own best interest to be in communion with other rationally virtuous individuals.
 Moreover, the free person is not anxious about death.
 The free person neither hopes for any eternal, otherworldly rewards nor fears any eternal punishments.
 He knows that the soul is not immortal in any personal sense, but is endowed only with a certain kind of eternity.
-The more the mind consists of true and adequate ideas (which are eternal), the more of it remains—within God's attribute of Thought—after the death of the body and the disappearance of that part of the mind that corresponds to the body's duration.
-This understanding of his place in the natural scheme of things brings to the free individual true peace of mind.
+The more the mind consists of true and adequate ideas (which are eternal), the more of it remains—within God’s attribute of thought—after the death of the body and the disappearance of that part of the mind that corresponds to the body’s duration.
+This understanding of his place in the natural scheme of things brings to the free individual true peace of mind, even salvation.

 There are a number of social and political ramifications that follow from Spinoza’s ethical doctrines of human action and well-being.
 Because disagreement and discord between human beings is always the result of our different and changeable passions, “free” individuals—who all share the same nature and act on the same principles—will naturally and effortlessly form a harmonious society.
 “Insofar as men are torn by affects that are passions, they can be contrary to one another …[But] insofar as men live according to the guidance of reason, they must do only those things that are good for human nature, and hence, for each man, i.e., those things that agree with the nature of each man.
 Hence, insofar as men live according to the guidance of reason, they must always agree among themselves” (IVp34–35).
 Free human beings will be mutually beneficial and useful, and will be tolerant of the opinions and even the errors of others.
 However, human beings do not generally live under the guidance of reason.
 The state or sovereign, therefore, is required in order to insure—not by reason, but by the threat of force—that individuals are protected from the unrestrained pursuit of self-interest on the part of other individuals.
 The transition from a state of nature, where each seeks his own advantage without limitation, to a civil state involves the universal renunciation of certain natural rights—such as “the right everyone has of avenging himself, and of judging good and evil”—and the investment of those prerogatives in a central authority.
 As long as human beings are guided by their passions, the state is necessary to bring it about that they “live harmoniously and be of assistance to one another”.

-The ostensive aim of the Theological-Political Treatise (TTP), widely vilified in its time, is to show that the freedom to philosophize can not only be granted without injury to piety and the peace of the Commonwealth, but that the peace of the Commonwealth and Piety are endangered by the suppression of this freedom.
-But Spinoza's ultimate intention is reveal the truth about Scripture and religion, and thereby to undercut the political power exercised in modern states by religious authorities.
+The ostensive aim of the Theological-Political Treatise (TTP), widely vilified in its time, is, as its subtitle proclaims, to show that “the freedom to philosophize can not only be granted without injury to piety and the peace of the Commonwealth, but that the peace of the Commonwealth and Piety are endangered by the suppression of this freedom.”
+But Spinoza’s ultimate intention is reveal the truth about Scripture and religion, and thereby to undercut the political power exercised in modern states by religious authorities.
 He also defends, at least as a political ideal, the tolerant, secular, and democratic polity.

 Spinoza begins the TTP by alerting his readers, through a kind of “natural history of religion”, to just those superstitious beliefs and behaviors that clergy, by playing on ordinary human emotions, encourage in their followers.
 A person guided by fear and hope, the main emotions in a life devoted to the pursuit of temporal advantages, turns, in the face of the vagaries of fortune, to behaviors calculated to secure the goods he desires.
 Thus, we pray, worship, make votive offerings, sacrifice and engage in all the various rituals of popular religion.
 But the emotions are as fleeting as the objects that occasion them, and thus the superstitions grounded in those emotions subject to fluctuations.
 Ambitious and self-serving clergy do their best to stabilize this situation and give some permanence to those beliefs and behaviors.
 “Immense efforts have been made to invest religion, true or false, with such pomp and ceremony that it can sustain any shock and constantly evoke the deepest reverence in all its worshippers” (TTP, Preface, G III.6–7/S 2–3).
 Religious leaders are generally abetted in their purposes by the civil authority, which threatens to punish all deviations from theological orthodoxy as “sedition”.
 The result is a state religion that has no rational foundations, a mere “respect for ecclesiastics” that involves adulation and mysteries but no true worship of God.